exakat/exakat/docs/Reports.rst

 Phpcity is a JSON report format.

-Phpcity depends on the following 1 themes : .
+Phpcity doesn't depend on themes.

 PlantUml
 --------